 Sour Rosé – this is their flagship beer and a GREAT place to start.
 Also a fantastic choice for anyone who thinks they don’t like sours since it’s light, fresh and only ever so slightly sour.
 It’s a wild ale fermented in oak with Washington raspberries and blueberries that were used previously in other batches of Crooked Stave beers.
 That last part is key since it helps the fruit just kiss the beer with flavor vs. overpower it.

 L’Brett D’Or – this is their surreal golden sour ale aged in oak barrels.
 It’s spontaneously fermented with the yeast that natively resides around their coolship (yup!
 Similar to the other top sour beer brand out there, OEC, they have a coolship).
-This one has no fruited but it is the base beer used for a lot of their other fruited beers.
-See? layers of complexity
+This one has no fruit but it is the base beer used for a lot of their other fruited beers.
+See?
+Layers of complexity.

 Batonnage – This is a fun, funky one!
 Over the years it looks as though Battonage has come in and out of retirement with different resulting beers each time.
 Perhaps why it’s not on the website?
 It’s named after a winemaking process that Chad applies to this beer.
 Essentially continuing to stir the lees as the beer is barrel aging.
 This version of battonage is their wild sage saison (um, yeah – that one is incredible on it’s own too) that is then aged in white burgundy wine barrels that also once had Ransom Old Tom gin in them.
 Let’s recap: sage saison + white burgundy aging + gin aging.
 This beer is botanical, fresh with almost a hint of eucalyptus all underlined by some slight funk.